Factsheet

 • Be trustworthy and supportive so they know that they can rely on you in a time of need and that what they tell you is kept confidential (unless concerns for safety override)

-• Discuss barriers they may face when trying to stop e-cigarette use and help think of ways to overcome these barriers.
+• Discussing why they use e-cigarettes can help you identify barriers they may face when trying to stop.
+It can help to think of ways to overcome these barriers.
 For example, you could brainstorm different ways to deal with pressure from peers or alternative activities to help them relax.

 • It may be helpful to provide achievable and specific targets for reducing e-cigarette use.